jsoeterbroek/resume/markdown/resume-en.md

 :   **Schuberg Philis**
     ***Mission Critical Engineer***

     Schuberg Philis is a leading provider of mission critical outsourcing services.
-Focused exclusively on the applications that businesses rely on 24 h/day, guaranteeing 100% uptime.
+Focused exclusively on the applications that businesses rely on 24 h/day, guaranteeing 100% up-time.
 Responsibilities and achievements include building and managing dedicated mission critical application infrastructures, including datacenter hardware for its customers.

 2005 - 2007
 :   **Shell Exploration & Production**